-There will always be risk in the engineering industry but to avoid unnecessary complications and cost caused by risk, the industry needs to ensure that they are following the ALARP principle.
+There will always be risks in the engineering industry but to avoid unnecessary complications and cost caused by risk, the industry needs to ensure that it is following the ALARP principle.

-Attend ALARP 2018 to gain best practice in the application of the ALARP principle in risk management from thought-leaders in nuclear new build, aerospace and the visitor attraction industries.
+Attend ALARP 2018 to learn best practice in the application of the ALARP principle in risk management from thought-leaders in the nuclear new build, aerospace and the visitor attraction industries.

 Attend this seminar to:

-- Ensure you are meeting industry standards by hearing directly from the Health and Safety Executive
+- Ensure your organisation is compliant with standards outlined by the Health and Safety Executive

-- Reduce risk in your operational processes by hearing case studies from successful application of ALARP
+- Reduce risk in your operational processes by hearing case studies from successful applications of the ALARP principle

-- Gain a greater understanding of the human bias and how to use this best to help your projects
+- Gain a greater understanding about human bias and how to use this to help your projects

 - Discuss best practice with safety engineers, process safety managers, design engineers and ALARP specialists